 4. Rides That Are Better At Night

 Another ride that’s super fun at night — specifically during the fireworks — is Astro Orbiter in Tomorrowland.
-If you crank your spaceship up to the highest level, you can also get a wonderful view of Happily Ever After.
+If you crank your spaceship up to the highest level, you can also get a wonderful view of Disney Enchantment.
 Now, this can be a little difficult to time out so keep an eye out on Astro Orbiter wait times leading up to the fireworks so that you can make sure you’re taking flight at the same time as the fireworks.

 5. Score BIG On Buzz Lightyear Space Ranger Spin